Configuring Citrix ADC CPX Using a Configuration File

 #Shell Commands tag, you must add the shell commands that you want to run on Citrix ADC CPX.

-During the Citrix ADC CPX container deployment, the Citrix ADC commands and shell commands are executed on the container in the order specified in the configuration file.
+During the Citrix ADC CPX container deployment, the Citrix ADC commands and shell commands are run on the container in the order specified in the configuration file.

 - The tags can be repeated multiple times in the configuration file.